badboy/fnordig.de/notes.md

 <em>Unedited notes & snippets</em>

+## 2020-07-28

+"I think the best online events don’t try to recreate the past, but start with a different experience" -- [Linda Liukas](https://medium.com/@lindaliukas/experiments-with-online-events-13b422c9d5fa).
+This, so much this.
+Online events need to be different.
+The one thing I feel is missing from that article though is how to enable this way of producing content for online events when one does not have the high-end equipment, a fast internet connection or experience with video editing.

 ## 2020-06-22

 A thing I noticed today during an online workshop I attended: Slowing down and writing out the most trivial examples helps me better remember the content.